Flemish Beef & Beer Stew

 I do love a good Belgian beer, they can be tricky to find where I live, and they can break the bank a bit (especially if you're pouring them into a stew).
 Fortunately there are some lovely tripel beers made outside of Belgium too.
 When making this batch for Diversivore, I turned to a Canadian beer I've enjoyed for many years now: Fin du Monde.
 It's an excellent top-fermented tripel-style strong ale, and it's quite easy to find in Canada.
 Unibroue, the Quebec-based brewery that makes Fin du Monde (and many other lovely beers), has been owned by beer giant Sapporo since 2006, so you may find that it's a bit easier to find in many markets than some other tripels.

 Pressure Cooker vs. Slow Cooker vs. Stovetop

-I want to be very clear about one thing right at the outset: there isn’t a ‘quick’ version of this recipe.
+I want to be very clear about one thing right at the outset: there isn't a 'quick' version of Carbonnade Flamande.
 The pressure cooker method is definitely the fastest method, but it still involves browning all the beef, cooking the bacon, and caramelizing the onions ahead of time.
-And, while I’m normally a big fan of the Instant Pot’s ability to saute foods before pressure-cooking, the series of steps and quantity of ingredients used in this recipe make it easier to start everything out in a large, heavy skillet on the stove-top.
-Even with this in mind, I still like the electric pressure cooker method best, as it’s relatively foolproof and still a considerable time savings over the other methods.
+And, while I'm normally a big fan of the Instant Pot's ability to saute foods before pressure-cooking, the series of steps and quantity of ingredients used in this recipe make it easier to start everything out in a large, heavy skillet on the stove-top.
+Even with this in mind, I still like the electric pressure cooker method best, as it's relatively foolproof and still a considerable time savings over the other methods.

 Once again (for those of you recipe skimmers out there), be sure to do all of the browning/caramelizing BEFORE you continue with these cooking methods!